Euomphalina

-The Euomphalina comprise a major suborder of mainly Paleozoic archaeogastropods, shells of which are hyperstophic to depressed orthstrophic, commonly with an angulation at the outer upper whorl surface thought to be coincident with the exhalent channel; shell wall thick, outer layer calcitic, inner layers aragonitic but not nacreous; operculum calcareous and heavy.
+The Euomphalina comprise a major suborder of mainly Paleozoic archaeogastropods, shells of which are hyperstrophic to depressed orthostrophic, commonly with an angulation at the outer upper whorl surface thought to be coincident with the exhalent channel; shell wall thick, outer layer calcitic, inner layers aragonitic but not nacreous; operculum calcareous and heavy.
 Their range is from the Upper Cambrian to the Triassic, and possibly as high as the Upper Cretaceous.

 The suborder Euomphalina de Koninck 1881 is synonymous with Macluritina (Cox and Knight 1960).

 The suborder Euomphalina includes the extinct superfamilies Euomphaloidea, Macluritoidea, Ophiletoidea, and Platyceratoidea.

 Taxonomy

 J.B.
 Knight et al 1960, in the Treatise Part I recognize two superfamilies in the Euomphalina (or Macluritina), the Macluritoidea and the Euomphaloidea, in modified spelling.

 More recent classifications have expanded the Euomphalina to include the superfamilies: